RomainFeron/snakemake-slurm/README.md

     'echo "example" > {output}'
 ```

-**Note :** it is advised to specify runtime and memory with the `resources` keyword using `mem_mb` and `runtime_s`, as it allows Snakemake to resubmit the job with higher memory requirements in case of failure.
+**Note : it is advised to specify runtime in minutes and memory in Mb with the `resources` keyword using `mem_mb` and `runtime`, as they are the standard keywords and units expected by Snakemake.
+They also allow Snakemake to resubmit the job with higher memory requirements in case of failure (needs to be implemented in the workflow using attempt).**

 #### Implementing custom slurm parameters